ASalad42/Terraform/README.md

 ![image](https://user-images.githubusercontent.com/104793540/197775382-b2d89738-3985-4146-8544-27307e96f198.png)

 - Not recommended to use ~>x.0 for production as later versions may not work with your application
-- Lock file has contrained version so if someone tries to configuration and terraform init it will not allow.
+- Dependency Lock file has contrained version so if someone tries to configuration and terraform init it will not allow.

+### Read, Generate, Modify Configs
+- always use different folders for use cases to be more systematic and for easier revisit

+Attributes & Output values:
+- Terraform has the capability to output the attribute of a resource with the output values.
+- **An outputed attributes can not only be used for the user reference but it can also act as an input to other resources being created via terraform**
+-  for example - After EIP gets created, it’s IP address should automatically get whitelisted in the security group.